 Step 2: Browse and Ask Questions

-At Juana’s Garden, we keep our menu updated online so you can browse before you visit.
-This helps first-time buyers feel more prepared and confident.
+Once inside, you’ll see the product selection displayed behind the counter or in glass cases.
+At Juana’s Garden, we keep our menu updated online so you can browse before you visit this helps first-time buyers feel more prepared and confident.

 Step 3: Make Your Purchase

-Important: All cannabis products must remain sealed in their original packaging until you’re in a private location where consumption is permitted.
+After you’ve decided what you want, staff will package your purchase and complete the transaction.
+All cannabis products must remain sealed in their original packaging until you’re in a private location where consumption is permitted.

 For a detailed walkthrough, read: What to Expect When Visiting a Cannabis Boutique in Montpelier